pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 `expression` is any regular expression that we build. `string` is the, er, string under test.
 The `test` method returns true/false depending on the match.

-Do it right now.
-Just type this on your browser console.
+**Do it right now.** Just type this on your browser console.

 ```js
 /a/.test("a"); //true
 /a/.test("b"); //false
 ```

 If that works, you are ready.
 Don't worry about what it is.
-That would be a piece of cake when you are done.
+That's what we are going to breakdown into pieces in the following lines.

 Let's dive in.